MediciHouse07/Learning_Records/Book_Statistics in a court.md

 ## 384/453

-2023/02/14

-- don't get the formula, it should be w>2x
-- but by intuition it is w>x because if there is no failure product, then there is no reimbursement and loss

-## 384/453
+2023/02/24

+- admissible
+- boldface
+- be careful, it is not 3nx it is nx when PB=0, please don't miss the negative sign

 2023/02/15

 - hatch
 - apply L'p rule, shows that it is nx not 2nx, question, does L'p rule still work if it is to infinity
 - translate the seller's gain graph and buyer's gain graph to x y hatch region

+2023/02/14

+- don't get the formula, it should be w>2x
+- but by intuition it is w>x because if there is no failure product, then there is no reimbursement and loss

+## 385/453

+2023/02/24

+- inadmissible region for equilibrium probabilities